modern-sapien/project-prometheus/NOTE.md

     * You can not call methods off of the constructor, you have to call it off of the instance.

     * Getters & Setters
+      This is more typical in a strongly typed langauge like Java.
-        restricts how we interact with objects.
+      Restricts how we access values with objects.
+This also limits what can be on the object.
+      -EXAMPLE
         getAge();
             return this.age
         setAge();